mukund109/vow/README.md

 * a way to make all columns have the same width, to make them easier to see
   * sheet should open this way, user can then decide to make col full width

-* filter based on regex
 * changing order of cols
   * are these preserved when sharing sheet?

 * `q` should take back to parent sheet, it should NOT be the same as a back button
-* refactor js code, move operations that read/modify state into `Alpine.data` from `Alpine.bind`
 * insert values
 * col dtypes
 * histogram bars